russelsantos19/100-days-of-code/log.md

 **Thoughts**:    I just had to finalize some function and data and clean the code and design tomorrow.
 Then I can start a new project.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 67: September 02, 2020 Wednesday

+**Today's Progress**:   Spent 4hours today.
+I add form validation that makes the user unable to add schedule if there is no time to a day and vice versa.
+I also made the schedule object that will make the schedule easy to access when sent to the server.

+**Thoughts**:    Tomorrow I'll Add Select All Checkbox and finally make a pull request.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)